icereed/brewmaster/README.md

 3. **Activate Pairing Mode:** On your Klarstein Brauheld, hold the reset button for 5 seconds to enter pairing mode.
 4. **Add Device:** In the Tuya app, select "Add Device" -> "Others" -> "Others (Wi-Fi)".
 5. **Retrieve Credentials:**
-   - **Access ID and Key:** Follow the instructions (but ignore the HomeAssistant details) in the [Tuya documentation](https://developer.tuya.com/en/docs/iot/Home-assistant-tuya-intergration?id=Kb0eqjig0utdd) to obtain your Tuya Access ID and Access Key.
-We only want to get the credentials.
-Skip the part regarding HomeAssistant.
+   - **Access ID and Key:** Go to the [Tuya IoT Development Platform](https://iot.tuya.com/) and log in or create a developer account if needed.
+Create a "Smart Home" cloud project and enable APIs such as "IoT Core."
+Then, find your **Access ID** and **Access Key** in the project’s "Authorization Key" section under "Overview".
-   - **Device ID:**  Get your Tuya Device ID either through the Tuya Cloud Portal or simply via the Tuya App.
+   - **Device ID:** Retrieve your Tuya Device ID through the Tuya App by going to your device settings, selecting "Device Information," and noting the displayed Device ID.
-     In the Tuya App, go to the device settings and click on "Device Information".
-The Device ID is displayed there.

 ## Running the Application